MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-datevalue-timevalue.md

 To convert from numeric date, month and year components, read [Date](function-date-time.md). <br>
 To convert from numeric hour, minute and second components, read [Time](function-date-time.md).

-Read [working with dates and times](../show-text-dates-times.md) for more information.
+Read [working with dates and times](../show-text-dates-times.md) and the [dates and times section of the data types reference](data-types.md#date-time-and-datetime) for more information.

-To convert numbers, see the [Value](function-value.md) function.

 ## Syntax